brucefan1983/gpuqt/README.md

 # GPUQT

-A CUDA-implementation of a linear-scaling quantum transport method.
-The major reference for the GPU implementation is
+A CUDA implementation of a linear-scaling quantum transport method.
+The major reference for the CUDA implementation is

 * Z. Fan, A. Uppstu, T. Siro, and A. Harju, Efficient linear-scaling quantum transport calculations on graphics processing units and applications on electron transport in graphene, Comput.
 Phys.
 Commun.
 185, 28 (2014).